the1lab/1lab/src/Realisability/PCA/Sugar.lagda.md

 total-partial element of $\bA$ respectively.
 Note the *parametricity* in the argument: to prevent us from writing 'exotic' values of `Termʰ`{.Agda}, we must work against an arbitrary choice of variable type.
-If Agda had internalised parametricity, this would be enough to prove that the arguments to `expr_`{.Agda} and `val_`{.Agda} must be well-formed; since we do not have parametricity we instead ask instance search to fill in the well-formedness (and definedness) assumptions
+If we had internalised parametricity, this would be enough to prove that the arguments to `expr_`{.Agda} and `val_`{.Agda} must be well-formed; since we do not have parametricity we instead ask instance search to fill in the well-formedness (and definedness) assumptions